 (C) In the case of all 2027 and subsequent model year heavy-duty vehicles greater than 14,000 pounds GVWR in which 2027 and subsequent model year heavy-duty engines are installed, and the 2027 and subsequent model year heavy-duty engines used in such vehicles, any warranted part which is scheduled for replacement as required maintenance in the written instructions required by subsection (e) shall be replaced by the owner as scheduled according to section 2040, title 13, CCR.
 However, if the repaired or replaced part fails before a scheduled replacement during the applicable warranty period, the part shall be repaired or replaced by the vehicle or engine manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period defined in subsection (c).

-(D) In the case of 2022 and subsequent model year heavy-duty hybrid vehicles greater than 14,000 pound GVWR, or 2022 and subsequent model year incomplete hybrid vehicles from 10,001 to 14,000 pounds GVWR, which are equipped with 2022 and subsequent model year hybrid powertrains optionally certified pursuant to 13 CCR § 1956.8, and the 2022 and subsequent model year hybrid powertrains used in such vehicles, any warranted part that is scheduled for replacement as required maintenance in the written instructions required by subsection (e) shall be replaced by the owner as scheduled according to section 2040, title 13, CCR.
+(D) In the case of 2022 and subsequent model year heavy-duty hybrid powertrains used in vehicles greater than 14,000 pound GVWR, which are certified pursuant to title 13, CCR, section 1956.8 or 1956.8.2, as applicable, or 2022 through 2026 model year hybrid powertrains used in vehicles from 10,001 to 14,000 pounds GVWR, which are certified pursuant to title 13, CCR, section 1956.8, any warranted part that is scheduled for replacement as required maintenance in the written instructions required by subsection (e) shall be replaced by the owner as scheduled according to section 2040, title 13, CCR.
 However, if the repaired or replaced part fails before a scheduled replacement during the applicable warranty period, the part shall be repaired or replaced by the vehicle or engine manufacturer according to subsection (4) below.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period defined in subsection (c).
-The applicable warranty period for the hybrid vehicles and hybrid powertrains shall be determined as specified in subsection (c)(10) of this section.
+The applicable warranty period for the hybrid vehicles and hybrid powertrains shall be determined as specified in subsections (c)(10) and (c)(11) of this section.

 (4) Repair or replacement of any warranted part under the warranty provisions of this article shall be performed at no charge to the vehicle, engine, or trailer owner, at a warranty station, except in the case of an emergency when a warranted part or a warranty station is not reasonably available to the vehicle, engine, or trailer owner.
 In an emergency, repairs may be performed at any available service establishment, or by the owner, using any replacement part.
 The manufacturer shall reimburse the owner for his or her expenses including diagnostic charges for such emergency repair or replacement, not to exceed the manufacturer's suggested retail price for all warranted parts replaced and labor charges based on the manufacturer's recommended time allowance for the warranty repair and the geographically appropriate hourly labor rate.
 Heavy-duty vehicle, engine, and trailer manufacturers shall establish reasonable emergency repair procedures which may differ from those specified in this subsection.
 A vehicle, engine, or trailer owner may reasonably be required to keep receipts and failed parts in order to receive compensation for warranted repairs reimbursable due to an emergency, provided the manufacturer's written instructions advise the owner of his obligation.